Quick Answer

 Academic Discussion: structure and peer engagement

 Practise one Academic Discussion response daily in 10 minutes.
 Always use a three-part structure: state your position clearly, develop it with one specific reason or example, and engage with a named peer's point.
+You can submit Discussion responses for instant AI grading on the TOEFL app to track your progress over time.
 Time yourself.
 If you are consistently finishing in under 8 minutes, your responses are probably too brief.
 If you are running over 10 minutes, you are writing too much and not planning enough before you start.

 Get feedback on your Writing